Ellia English

 Ellia English is an American singer, dancer, stage and film actress.
 She is best known for her role as Aunt Helen King on the comedy sitcom The Jamie Foxx Show which originally ran from 1996 to 2001, where she was featured in a central role and was paired onscreen with Garrett Morris, who played her husband Junior King.
 English also had recurring roles on Curb Your Enthusiasm, Good Luck Charlie, and Code Black.

 Background

-English was born in Covington, Georgia.
-After an early graduation from high school, English attended Clark College in Atlanta, in hopes of becoming a lawyer.
-However, when the head of the drama department overheard her singing and offered her one of the leading roles in their musical production, Ellia's life took a different turn.
-She later transferred to Georgia State University where she studied speech and drama, and soon became an ensemble player at the Alliance Theater.
-Thoroughly dedicated to a life of acting, the next step was to travel to New York City.
-There, English starred in such productions as Ain't Misbehavin, Ma Rainey's Black Bottom, Colored Museum, Dreamgirls, Romeo and Juliet, Spunk, Show Boat, Barnum, Nunsense and One Mo' Time, to name a few.
-She also sang with the (New York) Community Choir as one of their solo recording artists.